5.4.1.1 - Human Trafficking: Enslaved Thai Garment Workers of El Monte

 2. Write an op-ed about the El Monte case, highlighting the roles of the various groups involved and the case’s impact.

-Activity 3: Modern-Day Labor Exploitation
+Activity 3: Examining Modern-Day Labor Exploitation

 1. Have students read and complete the Garment Industry Pyramid Structure Worksheet.